 Boston also holds one of the most famous Independence Day concerts in the country on the Esplanade, which concludes with Tchaikovsky's 1812 Overture, involving the ringing of church bells, firing of cannon, and, of course, an amazing fireworks display.
 What I truly love about Boston's celebration is that thousands of people can enjoy the beauty and noisy excitement of those fireworks safely, because the show is put on by professionals.

 Yes, you knew I was coming to that -- fireworks, whether illegal or legal where you live, are just plain dangerous when they're not handled by professionals.
-In 2011, fireworks caused more than 17,000 (seventeen THOUSAND) fires, many of which were grass fires and wildfires.
-They resulted in more than $32 MILLION in property damage - and the 4th of July is, of course, when about 40% of these fires occur.
+Fireworks start an average of 18,500 fires each year, many of which are grass fires and wildfires.
+They result in $43 MILLION in property damage on average each year - and the 4th of July is, of course, when more than 25% of these fires occur.

-Even worse, in 2013, an estimated 11,400 people visited hospital emergency rooms with burns, contusions, lacerations and fractures caused by fireworks.
-Statistics from just one month - June 21-July 21, 2013 - showed that 40% of those injured were just kids - younger than 15 years old.
-Forty-one percent of the injuries were from those innocent-looking sparklers - that are hotter than what it takes to melt glass.
+Even worse, in 2015, an estimated 11,900 people visited hospital emergency rooms with burns, contusions, lacerations and fractures caused by fireworks.
+The 30-day period between June 19 and July 19, 2015, was when more than two-thirds of those people were injured.
+Even worse, 26% of those injured were just kids - younger than 15 years old.
+Many of those children were hurt by those innocent-looking sparklers - that are hotter than what it takes to melt glass.
 Four out of five sparkler injuries were to children under 5 years old.